Yaossg/Sausage-s-Files/mana_craft/tutorial-en.md

 ## General

-`ManaCraft` is a mod developed by Yaossg, Thanks to fly25 for providing some of texture. the English version tutorial is proofread by switefaster.
+`ManaCraft` is a mod developed by Yaossg, Thanks to fly25 for providing some of textures. the English version tutorial is proofread by switefaster.

 JEI is well supported by this mod, which is highly recommended to be installed, for you can look up most recipes, some blocks' and items' instructions, which is never metioned by this tutorial.

-In 1.1, the mod supported tinkers' construct
+Since 1.1, the mod has supported tinkers' construct

 For api, you can download [HERE](./api)